alexrudnick/dissertation/BURNDOWN.md

 Wait, did we already do that?

 ## monolingual

+### things left undone

+  * finish up analysis and writeup
+  * make charts & graphs
+  * word2vec features
+    * what window to use?
+    * vector combination: weighted sum of the vectors, weighting words closer to the focus word more.
+  * doc2vec features
+    * does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?
+    * understand and explain the doc2vec paper (cited in dissertation)
+      * how does training data size affect quality?
+    * turn inferred document vectors into features for classification
+    * run experiments with doc2vec features

+### fairly done things
   * DONE making it easier to experiment with different featuresets
   * DONE add brown clusters as features
   * DONE pos tags?